-MAINTENANCE ACTIONS TASKS TIME F RAMES / FR EQUE NCY s Weekly Monthly Seas sonal As required As specified below Sum Aut Win Spr TURFED AREAS 1.
-Watering Water turf to maintain adequate soil moisture availability during establishment and to prevent turf from drying out Water the turf immediately after laving until the underlav is moistened to its full depth.
+MAINTENANCE ACTIONS TASKS TIME F FRAMES / FREQUENCY Weekly Weekly Monthly / Seasonal As required As specified below Sum Aut Win Spr · TURFED AREAS 1.
+Watering Water turf to maintain adequate soil moisture availability during establishment and to prevent turf from drying out Water the turf immediately after laying until the underlay is moistened to its full depth.
 Continue watering every second day for the first fourteen (14) days, then at regular intervals until the turf is established.
-Daily As required until turf has Thereafter taken root and is making healthy growth 2.
+Daily Thereafter As required until turf has taken root and is making healthy growth 2.
 Mowing Mow grass to a maximum height of 50mm When growth When growth exceeds 75mm 3.
 Replace damaged turf Remove damaged areas of turf and replace with new turf 4.
-Weed control Control weeds in turf areas using selective herbicide PLAY AREAS AND EQUIPMENT Visual inspections to identify developing issues for safety of play equipment including wear and tear of structures, moving parts, ropes cables etc. To be undertaken in accordance with play equipment supplior general maintenance instruction.
-1. Inspections and reporting Visual inspection and maintenance log r, inspections, and reporting Annual comprehensive inspection and reporting Annually and/or in accordance with supplie general maintenance instruction.
+Weed control Control weeds in turf areas using selective herbicide PLAY AREAS AND EQUIPMENT Visual inspections to identify developing issues for safety of play equipment including wear and tear of structures, moving parts, ropes cables etc. To be undertaken in accordance with play equipment supplier general maintenance instruction.
+4 knowledge and second an Visual inspection and maintenance log T. Inspections and reporting Annual comprehensive inspection and reporting Annually and/or in accordance with supplier general maintenance instruction.
 2. Cleaning Remove soil, leaves and debris on or around equipment Inspect, clean and if needed repair damage to playground equipment 3.
 Inspect, clean and repair Check for broken, loose or missing parts and repair necessary in accordance with manufacturers recommendations